Jinsha Site Museum Admission Ticket (Chengdu, Sichuan, China)

 Your Experience

 Visiting the Jinsha Site is like stepping directly into the ancient Shu Kingdom of 3,000 years ago, witnessing firsthand the rise and fall of a mysterious civilization.
+See national treasures here, including the "Sun Bird" gold ornament, a symbol of Chinese cultural heritage.
+Its exquisite craftsmanship makes it hard to believe it's a product from three thousand years ago.

+Missing it is like not understanding the ancient Shu civilization.
 The museum is built directly on the archaeological pit.
 Standing on the glass walkway and looking down, you can see the sacrificial area and mountains of ivory at your feet.
 The shock of "history is right in front of you" is a hundred times stronger than reading a textbook.

+Complete the puzzle of Sanxingdui: If Sanxingdui is its mysterious and extravagant origin, then Jinsha is its final, glorious chapter after its maturation and migration.
+Only after visiting will you truly understand the origins and development of the ancient Shu civilization.
 Simply put: This isn't a cold, impersonal museum, but a park that lets you "step directly into history."
 It features national treasures, live exhibits, and compelling stories, making for a relaxing yet awe-inspiring visit—it would be a real shame to miss it.

 Cancellation Policy